vimeo/VimeoUpload/README.md

  Because the Vimeo iOS app supports iOS7, and because a bunch of other apps out there do too, we must support both the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) APIs.

-* **No Direct File Access for Photos**
+* **No Direct Access to PHAsset or ALAsset Source Files**

  Because of how the Apple APIs are designed, we cannot upload directly from [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) source files.
 So we must export a copy of the asset using an [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) before starting the upload process.
 Asset export must happen when the app is in the foreground.

-* **iCloud Photos Support**
+* **iCloud Photos**

  If a [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) is in iCloud and not resident on device we need to download it to the device before asset export.
 Download must happen when the app is in the foreground.

-* **Background Session Required**
+* **Background Sessions**

- Because an upload can take a significant amount of time, we must design for the user backgrounding the application at any point in the process.
+ Because an upload can take a significant amount of time, we must design for the user potentially backgrounding the application at any point in the process.
 Therefore all requests must be handled by an [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/) configured with a background [NSURLSessionConfiguration](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionConfiguration_class/index.html).
 This means we must rely exclusively on the [NSURLSessionDelegate](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDelegate_protocol/index.html), [NSURLSessionTaskDelegate](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionTaskDelegate_protocol/index.html#//apple_ref/occ/intf/NSURLSessionTaskDelegate), and [NSURLSessionDownloadDelegate](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDownloadDelegate_protocol/index.html#//apple_ref/occ/intf/NSURLSessionDownloadDelegate) protocols.
 We cannot rely on an [NSURLSessionTask](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionTask_class/index.html) subclasses' completion blocks.

+* **Resumable Uploads**

+ The [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/) API does not support resuming an interrupted background upload from an offset.
+The initial release of this library will use these APIs exclusively and therefore will also not support resuming an upload from an offset.

 * **Fault Tolerance**